 Extra Precautionary Measures

 They say prevention is better than cure.
-Some extra steps you could take in keeping your carpet in mint condition is simply having it cleaned by a professional every 12 to 18 months.
+Some extra steps you could take in keeping your carpet in mint condition is simply having it cleaned by professional carpet & rug cleaning services every 12 to 18 months.
 You can also invest in a carpet cleaning machine that pumps detergent liquid deep into the fibers of your carpet for a more effective cleaning.
 These machines also include several features such as shampoo and drying switches, spinning brushes, and even mixing detergent and water for you.

 A weekly vacuum regimen is also helpful, especially in areas that are often used.
 Experts recommend cleaning at least once a week, and twice a day for high-traffic areas.